 After a person becomes famous, everyone else wants to understand him (or her).
 They always want to first understand his (or her) life experiences, cause of success, their (his or her) private life, etc. Concerning my life experiences, the cause of my success and my private life, I have never concealed anything.

 When I was seven, my parents were still unhappy because they didn't have a son.
 Then my mother became pregnant again.
 The township and village family planning offices, as well as the township police station, united in action.
 They wanted to force my mother to have an abortion.
-After my father–like a hero–paced around the room once in a circle, he brandished his huge hand toward my mother, saying, You run and I'll cover!
+After my father—as if he were a hero—paced around the room once in a circle, he brandished his huge hand toward my mother, saying, You run and I'll cover!
 He wanted my mother to run away.
 At first, Mother was supposed to run away by herself, but she couldn't relax when she thought about me.
 My father was already really annoyed about my two older sisters, so he treated me with even more frustration.
 He accused me of eating too slowly when I was little, of crying too much and of not being any good at work (by the time I was five, I was already being sent by Father out into the land to pick up firewood and stalks of wheat left over from harvest).
 Of course, Father always yelled at me, but he never beat me.
 After all, I was still his flesh and blood.

-I remember when Mother fled–it must have been around midnight–she held her bundle under her arm, walked out of the yard and then turned back again.
+I remember when Mother fled—it must have been around midnight—she held her bundle under her arm, walked out of the yard, and then turned back again.
 She pulled me out from under my bedcovers, and led me away.

-We first rode in a bus, but we hadn't yet left the township when we were called to a stop.
+We first rode in a bus, but we hadn't yet left the township when we were called to a halt.
 No wonder.
 The township had already set up a roadblock to intercept four people who were known to be fleeing family planning.
 All of us in the bus got out and were checked.
 The village chief was at the roadblock.
 He had come specifically to find my mother.
 When they weren't paying attention, my mother pulled me and we entered the high sorghum crops by the side of the road.
 We kept running until we reached the very end of the crop field.
 There was no place for my mom and me to hide and in the end she decided to take us to her youngest brother's house.
-My uncle's in Sanqiao village; from here it's about eighteen li 1 away.
+My uncle's in Sanqiao village; from here it's about ten kilometers away.
 My mom led me and never stopped running.
-After running for over ten li, I was thirsty and hungry.
+After running for over five kilometers, I was thirsty and hungry.
 When Mom led me away, she had brought only one bottle of water and nothing to eat.
 I drank water but was so hungry I couldn't bear it.
 Mom suddenly said to me, Let's run faster.
 Uncle's house has red bean sticky cake.

 I want to say some more about red bean sticky cakes.
 Red bean sticky cakes are our countryside's most highly regarded food.
 Generally, red bean sticky [nian] cakes are made during New Year's, so they are also called New Year [nian] cakes.
 Here, the sound refers to the nian used in nian, yue, ri [year, month, day].
 We take the sound of year [nian] to represent getting a yearly promotion [niannian gaosheng].
 Making sticky cakes of course requires using sticky grain that has been ground into flour.
 There are many kinds of sticky grains grown in our village.
 There's sticky corn, sticky sorghum, long-grain golden rice and short-grain golden rice.
 Rich families can also purchase white sticky rice from the county seat and ground it into flour.
 In the South, white sticky rice is called nuomi, and the flour milled from it is pure white.
 Of course, sticky cakes are steamed.
 A big pot is filled with water, and on top you put a steamer of bamboo trays so that the steamer-cloth lies perfectly flat.
 As the water starts to boil and steam rises above the trays, flour must be added uniformly on the top layer.
 When one layer is cooked, you spread another layer on.
 Once the cakes are the width of a finger, it's time to spread on a layer of red bean.
 Generally, sticky cakes have three layers of red bean.
 The topmost layer of red bean must be spread on thickly.
 Then the pot is covered with a lid, letting the low fire steam the cakes . . .
 I made sticky cakes once, but they didn't turn out very well because I'm so impatient.
 Our countryside has an old saying: If your heart is impatient, you will never eat a good sticky cake.
 Furthermore, the sticky cakes that my youngest uncle made were our countryside's tastiest, most difficult to find sticky cakes.
 Uncle alternated between using sorghum flour and corn flour for each layer of his sticky cakes.
 When they were done steaming, the sticky cakes had one layer of red, one layer of yellow.
 They were very pretty.
 The key was that the red bean Uncle used to spread on his sticky cakes was mixed with brown sugar and sesame oil.
 When his sticky cakes were done steaming, the whole village was filled with that delicious scent.
 These sticky cakes that Uncle made weren't the kind that just anybody could afford to make.
 Uncle could make them because he is well-to-do.
 He's really talented.
 He was the local doctor, specializing in bone setting.
 He treated falls and injuries and was a very famous doctor in our county.
 He developed a balm for injured bones that was tested in clinical trials at the county hospital.
 The recovery rate reached 100 percent and the county bought his patent.
 Besides Uncle's talent in medicine, he's also very well read and highly skilled as a chef.
 The delicious red bean sticky cakes that he made aren't even his most impressive specialty.
 Every New Year, Uncle's wife always sends us red bean sticky cakes.

 During that night when I was seven years old, during that night that frightened me, exhausted me, starved me, there would have been no better force than red bean sticky cakes to energize and encourage me.
 Red bean sticky cakes would have lifted my spirits.
 So I kept on running madly with my mother.
 When it was almost daybreak, we finally arrived at my uncle's house.
 What disappointed me was that we stayed at Uncle's house for a day and I didn't get to eat any red bean sticky cakes.
 I ate sorghum rice, cabbage stew with tofu, and I even ate a meal of dumpling soup, which I never did like.
 (Now dumpling soup has become a delicacy in the cities and has been pleasantly renamed pearl soup or jade egg soup; one restaurant in Beijing calls it "not a bad egg.")
 That day Mother was red-faced, because Uncle was reprimanding her inside one of the rooms.
 I heard them.
 Uncle said, Is this worth it?
 What's wrong with having a daughter?
 Before our mom died, who did good things for her?
 Who was most filial?
 Wasn't it you?
-I was off giving lectures to barefoot doctors 2 and I went to the county hospital to learn from Lei Feng .3 When Mom died, I wasn't even there.
+I was off giving lectures to barefoot doctors and I went to the county hospital to learn from Lei Feng.
+When Mom died, I wasn't even there.
 You took care of Mom for over half a year, so can't you see?
 Raising a son who's not filial means he'll just mess around.
 A daughter is actually the precious one.
 A daughter is the only one who can care for the elderly.
 You need to do it.
 Besides, with the position I'm in now I can't help you.
 I'm a model doctor in the county and the vice manager of the township's planned family leadership.
 At this point, my uncle's wife spoke.
 In this house, what I say goes.
 Sister can hide in our house.
 If you are afraid to take responsibility, I will send our sister to my mother's house.
-I can't let my nephew to not be born!
+I can't let my nephew not be born!